XueWeiHuang/PHP-Single-Page-Applicaiton/README.md

 ## Acknowledgments

-* Special thanks to Bernado for his development skills and dedication into this project.
+* Special thanks to Bernado for his development skills, experience and dedication into this project.